The Old Testament Predicted the Time of Christ’s Crucifixion

 The commandment to restore and build Jerusalem, as completed by the decree of Artaxerxes Longimanus, went into effect in the autumn of 457 BC (Ezra 6:14; 7:1, 9).
 From this time four hundred and eighty-three years extend to the autumn of AD 27.
 According to the prophecy, this period was to reach to the Messiah, the Anointed One.
 In AD 27, Jesus at His baptism received the anointing of the Holy Spirit and soon afterward began His ministry.

-Then, said the angel, “And he shall confirm the covenant with many for one week [seven years]…” ( Daniel 9:27).
+The angel said, “And he shall confirm the covenant with many for one week [seven years]…” ( Daniel 9:27).
 For seven years after the Savior entered on His ministry, the gospel was to be preached especially to the Jews; for three and a half years by Christ Himself, and afterward by the apostles.

-Daniel 9 predicted the exact year of Christ’s crucifixion.
+Thus, the Old Testament in Daniel 9 predicted the exact year of Christ’s crucifixion.
 Most amazing precise prophecy!